5 Reasons Milford Sound is Best in the Rain

-Now you see them, now you don’t - the Four Sisters are seemingly magical waterfalls that only appear during Milford’s rainy days.
+Now you see them, now you don’t - the Four Sisters are seemingly magical waterfalls that only appear during the Milford Sound rain.
 Identically sized, the four waterfalls line up along a mountainside.
 Often, the soft mist rising up from the falls make rainbows appear, skirting the waterfalls.

 If the day allows, your boat cruise may even be guided right underneath these falls to fill an empty glass with this purest of water, inviting visitors to raise a toast to a very special location.
 Legend tells us that water from the Four Sisters will make you look 10 years younger (yes please, we'll take a glass of that!).

 3. A rainforest isn’t a rainforest without the rain

 There’s nothing better than the smell of the forest after heavy rainfall.
 Milford Sound boasts a lush temperate rainforest, and a rainforest cannot be without the rain.

 Milford Sound is one of the wettest places on our planet – especially the Cleddau Valley that boasts a whopping average annual rainfall of 13m (43ft)!
 With no buffer to the wild winds on the west coast of New Zealand's South Island, the water-laden winds hit the steep mountainsides, rise quickly and drop their payload before heading over the Southern Alps – and this is why we have such incredible rainforests on the West Coast.